Where can I get it?

 Where can I see the list of upcoming features?

 Please note: Anything with no priority, or tagged as unconfirmed is currently being evaluated for feasibility or priority.
-These items are not confirmed or guaranteed for release.
+These items are not confirmed or guaranteed for any future release.

 How do I hide the watermark in the bottom right?